fxzjshm/simple-radio-telescope-backend/README.md

-Due to **vendor independence** and API complexity, [SYCL 2020](https://www.khronos.org/sycl/) from Khronos Group is chosen as target API, Mainly used SYCL implementations are [hipSYCL](https://github.com/illuhad/hipSYCL) and [intel/llvm](https://github.com/intel/llvm/).
+Due to **vendor independence** and API complexity, [SYCL 2020](https://www.khronos.org/sycl/) from Khronos Group is chosen as target API, Mainly used SYCL implementations are [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) and [intel/llvm](https://github.com/intel/llvm/).
 Tested setups are listed below.

-> It is noticed that there has been a tendency to equate GPGPU with CUDA, especially in HPC and AI.
-> It must be emphasized that GPGPU != CUDA, although GPGPU is first developed by NVIDIA, for now there do exist other vendors that should not be neglected.
+> There do exist other GPGPUs, not only NVIDIA CUDA.

 Name of this project is inspired by SDDM: Simple Desktop Display Manager.